Customers who wish to use Google services in Appian will need to bring their own Google Cloud credentials to do so.

-Appian AI allows you to integrate modern AI capabilities like computer vision, document extraction, and natural language processing seamlessly into your application.
-To see all available AI features in Appian, see what's included in Appian AI.
+Appian allows you to integrate modern AI capabilities like computer vision, document extraction, and natural language processing seamlessly into your application.
+To see all available AI features in Appian, see what's included.

 Although you can leverage different AI services within minutes, it's important to consider practical AI adoption in your application.